idaholab/moose/modules/doc/content/application_development/debugging.md

 (If you are on Linux - most-likely you will want to put `gdb` where `sudo lldb` is)

 If everything is setup correctly you should see 4 XTerm windows show up with `lldb` command-line prompts.
 Those debugger prompts are already attached to your running executable, but the executable is paused.
-This is an opportune time to set breakpoints, but you have to do it in each terminal seperately.
+This is an opportune time to set breakpoints, but you have to do it in each terminal separately.
 For instance, you might want to go through each one and do:

 ```
 b MPI_Abort